6 Dimensions of Data Quality, Examples, and Measurement

 • b.
 Data Type Conformity

 The data type is also another case of conformity quality issue.
-The order amount in the table below is expected to be in numeric format.
-But the record for Joe is written in alpha numeric format.
-Which is data type conformity issue.
+The order amount in the table below is expected to be in numeric format, but Joe’s record is written in alpha numeric format.
+This is a data type conformity issue.

 What is Integrity Data Quality Dimension?

-Data Integrity Quality dimension is the degree to which a defined relational constraint is implemented between two data sets.
+Data Integrity is the degree to which defined relational constraints are implemented between two datasets.

-The data integrity issues can exist in a single system or across two systems.
-The main characteristic for integrity data quality dimension is the relationship between two datasets.
+The data integrity issues can arise within a single system or across multiple systems.
+The key characteristic of the integrity data quality dimension is the relationship between two datasets.

 Here are two examples for data integrity dimension